Lake Chaubunagungamaug

-Lake Chaubunagungamaug, also known as Webster Lake, is a lake in the town of Webster, Massachusetts.
-It is located near the state’s border with Connecticut and has a surface area of 1,442 acre.
-Since 1921, the lake has also been known by a much longer name having 45 letters comprising fourteen syllables: Lake Chargoggagoggmanchauggagoggchaubunagungamaugg.
-The lake has become famous beyond Central Massachusetts for having the longest name of any geographic feature in all of the United States.
+chaw-BUH-nə-GUNG-gə-mawg) also known as Webster Lake, is a lake in the New England town of Webster, Massachusetts.
+The lake is located near the border with Connecticut and has a surface area of 1,442 acre.

+Since 1912, the lake has also been known by a much longer name, having 45 letters comprising fourteen syllables: Lake Chargoggagoggmanchauggagoggchaubunagungamaugg.
+(Note: Pronunciation: